pyconau/2025-website/src/content/pages/program.md

 Examples of other ideas for specialist tracks include:

 - Something specialised within the data and science space, for example geoscience or life sciences
-- GLAM (Galleries, Libraries Archives and Museums)
+- GLAM (Galleries, Libraries, Archives, and Museums)
 - Information security/cybersecurity

 If you’ve run a specialist track before, we encourage you to submit ideas again and also to invite new faces as co-organisers.
 Succession planning and new ideas are always welcome.